imbriankeeley/Battleship/README.md

 ![Battleship](./assets/battleship.PNG)

-### Simply click start game and your board will be loaded with ships.
-You can click on the computer board to attack and try to win the game!
+### There will be ships at the bottom of your board you can use to drag and drop on to your game board.
+After all your ships are placed you can click start and go against the computer who will have 3 ships randomly placed on the grid!

 ## Let's Connect!
 ### [LinkedIn](https://www.linkedin.com/in/bkeeley24/)